For information about the Collective and the affiliated faculty members, click here.

 THE IMPACT OF SYSTEMIC RACISM AND COVID-19 IN HIGHER EDUCATION

-The Critical Race Collective (CRC) Community of Scholars, an interdisciplinary group of faculty who apply critical race theory to research, teaching, and activism, will host a symposium on critical race theory for faculty, staff, students, and the public.
-The symposium will feature cutting edge research and scholarship by UT faculty and students, a keynote presentation, and a panel discussion on how to improve the campus racial climate.
+The Critical Race Collective (CRC) Community of Scholars, an interdisciplinary group of faculty who apply critical race theory to research, teaching, and activism, will host the second Critical Race Symposium, a virtual two-day event, on the application of critical race theory to research, teaching, and scholar-activism.
+Beginning Thursday evening and continuing most of the day Friday, the event will feature research presentations, an invited moderated panel discussion, an invited community presentation, and invited keynote talks from nationally renowned scholars.

 Presented by the UT Critical Race Collective (CRC) Community of Scholars.
-Additional support from the UT Office of Research and Engagement; Office of the Provost; Departments of Sociology, Psychology, Theory and Practice in Teacher Education, Higher Educational Leadership and Policy Studies, English, Religious Studies, Geography, and Political Science; Programs of Africana Studies and Global Studies; College of Arts and Sciences; and UT Libraries.
+Additional support from the Division of Diversity and Engagement, Office of the Provost, and the Africana Studies Program.

 (Please click the link to complete this form.)